 I have been studying design and development of architectural engineering since 2002.
-I find my home in the Hudson River Valley and NYC the basin of the northeast coast.
+I find my home in the Hudson River Valley and NYC, the basin of the northeast coast.
 As an architectural engineering scholar, I work with professionals in architectural development.
 I am familiar with details and development of general contracting.
-I prefer that if I am to continue studying in the US that I stay in the region.
-I am interested in equitable higher education and employment in the lower Hudson Valley region.
-As the area responsible for the highest employment rates of registered architects and engineers, the greater New York City region beckoned me for success.
-I am intrigued by sustainable architectural technology, development planning, investment, architectural design & development and code.
+I am interested in equitable higher education and employment in the greater New York City region.
+I am intrigued by sustainable architectural technology, development planning, investment, architectural design, development and code.
 I've worked in collaboration with several architects and developers involving design and implementation of both residential and commercial projects.
-I am an avid believer in providing superior service to clients, providing for reputable projects and sustainable gainful employment
+I am an avid believer in providing superior service to clients, providing for reputable projects and sustainable gainful employment.

 Unaffiliated General Contractors of architecture, interior design and development, New York, US, Subcontractor

 I work in collaboration with several general contractors, companies and developers on projects involving but not limited to residential and commercial project management.

 The course introduced the latest version of Auto CAD which includes the fundamentals of CAD, including hardware, Auto CAD’s menus, toolbars and basic commands such as drawing and editing.

 University at Buffalo, Amherst, NY, US, BArch, Architecture and Urban Planning